sohailjalal/promo-grafana/README.md

 # prom-grafana

-## This is how to deploy grafana and promethues helm charts
+## This is how to deploy grafana &  promethues helm charts

 ## Deploy Grafana
 ```